-Moreover, these funds would be used to provide dementia-capable services at licensed Adult Day Programs (ADP) and Adult Day Health Care (ADHC) centers, allowing for community-based dementia services that would include, but not be limited to: caregiver support and social and non-pharmacological approaches that would expand and enhance HCBS services by preventing or delaying the need for individuals with dementia and Alzheimer's to be placed into institutional care settings.
+These funds would be used to provide dementia-capable services at licensed Adult Day Programs (ADP) and Adult Day Health Care (ADHC) centers, allowing for community-based dementia services that would include, but not be limited to: caregiver support and social and non-pharmacological approaches that would expand and enhance HCBS services by preventing or delaying the need for individuals with dementia and Alzheimer's to be placed into institutional care settings.
 These activities will include a one-time payment to providers (i.e., ADP and/or ADHCs) for operational and administrative expenditures in providing services by a qualified multidisciplinary team within the funding period through March 2024.
-Specifically, these dementia-capable services could include services listed in Appendix B of the SMD Letter #21-003, Long Term Services and Supports.